 - 4.3.
 During the pilot there was an indication of need for the cottages to be used for more than purely rehabilitation and reablement services, that the intended scope for the usage of the cottages may need to evolve to include elements of crisis intervention.
-The evidence of use showed 1/3 of residents being either "homeless" or "waiting for a new tenancy", in addition to those with "social" and "place of safety" as approval reasons.
-This has led to the options appraisal being completed in partnership with Housing which was a MIJB recommendation - 4.4.
-Though not originally in scope, some clients' needs were met by the cottages because there was no alternative.
-A gap in provision exists for some clients, whose specific health and social care needs, combined with the crisis situation they are in, results in usual mainstream accommodation options not being appropriate.
-Home is not an option for these clients and their needs because they require:- - Longer term rehabilitation - Input from HSCM services to stabilise situations - Family are no longer able to cope with them at home - Houses require adaptation before the client can return home - 4.5.
-The alternative accommodation would either be dispersed homeless accommodation, which is rarely suitable or available for this client group without a considerable amount of resource.
-Placement in a care home is costly and utilises a bed where there is demand from other client groups. - 4.6.
-In these circumstances the utilisation of Jubilee Cottages and the support provided has enabled people to progress into main stream Housing Services accommodation, or to return home.
-The pilot has demonstrated strengthened partnership working between the Housing Needs Team, Housing Needs Occupational Therapy, Housing Support Team and Community Care Services who worked collaboratively in meeting the needs of at least two clients who had multiple needs and were able to be supported by the most appropriate services to meet those needs.
+The evidence of use showed 1/3 of residents being either "homeless" or "waiting for a new tenancy", in addition to those with "social" and "place of safety" as approval reasons. - 4.4.
+Though not originally in scope, some clients' needs were met by use of the cottages, because there was no alternative.
+There is a gap in existing provision for some clients, whose specific health and social care needs, combined with the crisis situation they are in, results in usual mainstream accommodation options not being appropriate.
+Home is not an option for these clients and their needs because they require:- - Longer term rehabilitation - Input from HSCM services to stabilise situations - Family are no longer able to cope with them at home - Houses require adaptation/deep clean before the client can return home - 4.5.
+The alternative accommodation available would either be dispersed homeless accommodation, which is rarely suitable or available for this client group without a considerable amount of resource, or placement in a care home.
+Placement in a care home is costly and utilises a bed where there is considerable demand from other client groups for whom there is no alternative. - 4.6.
+In these circumstances, the short term utilisation of Jubilee Cottages and the support provided has enabled people to progress into main stream Housing Services accommodation, or to return home.
+The pilot has demonstrated strengthened partnership working between the Housing Needs Team, Housing Needs Occupational Therapy, Housing Support Team and Community Care Services, who worked collaboratively in meeting the needs of at least two clients who had multiple needs and were able to be supported by the most appropriate services to meet those needs.

 - 4.7.
-The seamless support that was able to be provided to these clients aided the transition from Jubilee Cottages to their own tenancies with all agencies communicating well with one another and the clients all working to the one aim of relocating vulnerable older adults with health and social care needs into a new home and settle them in their new community. - 4.8.
-Some of the clients have very complex needs.
+The seamless support provided to these clients aided the transition from Jubilee Cottages to their own tenancies, with all agencies communicating well with each other and the clients with the shared aim of relocating these vulnerable older adults with health and social care needs into a new home and settling them in their new community. - 4.8.
+Some of the clients have very complex needs and have significant support requirements and individual risk assessments are undertaken prior to consideration of use of a cottage.
+Support is available through the use of telecare and response teams are available from 7:30 to 22:00.
 Increasing referrals for the use of Jubilee Cottages has the potential to prevent unplanned admissions to care homes.
-For this to be progressed the criteria for admission would require to be reviewed and individual risk assessments would need to be undertaken prior to consideration, as the cottages are not 24 hour care (however support can be provided through the use of telecare and response teams available from 07:30 to 22:00).
+For this to be progressed the criteria for admission requires to be reviewed and this is dependent on a change in the Trust deed.